 What Products Are Made With Die Cutting?
-A Practical Guide for OEM Buyers Looking for Stable Manufacturing
+OEM Applications Explained

-Die cutting is used to manufacture thousands of precision components across automotive, electronics, medical, industrial, appliance, and new energy industries.
-These products include foam gaskets, adhesive tapes, insulation pads, EMI shielding materials, thermal management components, waterproof seals, vibration dampers, protective films, and multilayer assemblies.
-Modern die cutting is no longer simply “cutting shapes.”
-It has become a critical manufacturing solution that directly affects product reliability, assembly efficiency, and long-term production stability ([placeholder link]).
+Die cutting is used to manufacture many hidden but critical components inside automotive, electronics, medical, appliance, industrial and new energy products.
+These parts may include foam gaskets, adhesive tapes, PET insulation films, EMI shielding materials, rubber pads, waterproof seals, protective films, acoustic materials and multilayer laminated components.

 Why Die Cutting Exists in Nearly Every Modern Product